mendersoftware/mender-docs/08.Server-integration/02.Preauthorizing-devices/docs.md

 !!!
 Make sure the system you generate keys on is adequately secured, as it will also generate the device private keys.
 You should consider securely deleting (e.g. `shred`) the *private* keys after provisioning the device if you do not truly need a record of them (you can keep the public keys).

-We will use a script to generate a keypair the Mender Client understands; it uses the `openssl` command to generate the keys.
+We will use a script to generate a key pair the Mender Client understands; it uses the `openssl` command to generate the keys.

 <!--AUTOVERSION: "mender/blob/%"/mender-->
 Download the [keygen-client](https://github.com/mendersoftware/mender/blob/master/support/keygen-client?target=_blank) script into a directory: